 One of the first things that caught my eye about Diet-to-Go was their accessibility – it isn’t just a one size fits all approach to diet meals.
 In fact, they have three different choices; traditional (which is low fat), vegetarian (lacto-ovo), or low carb with 1200 or 1600 calorie options.
 And, within those base selections, you have the ability to even further customize your meal choices; you can make substitutions, change your meal plan type, and even pause your plan!
 They also offer 5 or 7 day plans, and you can have breakfast, lunch, and dinner, or just lunch and dinner.
 Talk about options!
 And the best part?
 The meals that are delivered to your door are fresh, which I learned isn’t something that all mail order diet meal plans do.

 Now for the good stuff – the food!
 My meals arrived on Tuesday and I started with dinner.
 Obviously being a vegetarian I chose the vegetarian meal plan, and my meals came from the 1600 calorie per-day group.
 I decided on my first meal, tomato pie and couscous with some crackers and a Laughing Cow Swiss cheese wedge.
-I’m pretty sure this was the first time trying Laughing Cow, and I can’t believe it’s taken me so long – it is absolutely delicious!
+I am a Giant Sports fan and follow a strict diet and I’m pretty sure this was the first time trying Laughing Cow, and I can’t believe it’s taken me so long – it is absolutely delicious!
 I had the cheese and crackers first while I waited for the entrée to cook, and once it was ready I dug in.
 Not only was the dish flavorful, but it was filling!
 I would be lying if I didn’t say I was skeptical that I’d be full after this diet meal (especially having run 5.5 miles earlier), but I was.
 I added a salad to the mix as well (I make sure to have one pretty much every night – nothing special, just spring mix with some dressing) in order to round out the day’s fruit and veggie intake.
 I definitely picked the right meal to start of my experience; I couldn’t wait for the next one.

 The rest of my meals did not disappoint.
 Whether it was eggs florentine with soy sausage patties and asparagus for breakfast, bean burritos for lunch, or a lentil loaf for dinner, I was always pleasantly surprised by the taste and texture of the options, and was satiated.
 I kept saying “wow, I can’t believe this actually tastes good!”